elir0d/social-media-sentiment-classifier/README.md

             # ternary-sentiment-classifier

-The goal of this project is to apply machine learning models on social media media posts, focusing on classifying feelings and mapping polarities to aid in decision making.
+The goal of this project is to apply machine learning models on social media media posts, focusing on classifying sentiments and mapping polarities to aid in decision making.
 ## Instructions

 1. Clone the repo.